 How to Get a Green Card Through Employment

-- Green card through a job offer: An individual can apply for a green card after receiving a formal offer to work in the United States.
+An individual can apply for a green card after receiving a formal offer to work in the United States.

-- Green card through self-petition: Distinguished individuals with exceptional abilities, or specific individuals who are granted a national interest waiver, can file for a green card.
+Distinguished individuals with exceptional abilities, or specific individuals who are granted a national interest waiver, can file for a green card.

-- Green card through investment: An individual who establishes a business venture that creates new jobs in the U.S. can apply for a green card.
+An individual who establishes a business venture that creates new jobs in the U.S. can apply for a green card.
 His or her green card would likely fall into the EB-5 category.

 Green Card Application Process

 Generally, an employer will fill out an I-140 approval notice, which grants the employer the option to employ a foreign national on a permanent basis.
-In some instances, foreign nationals with exceptional ability can self-petition for an I-140 filing.
+In some instances, foreign nationals with exceptional abilities can self-petition for an I-140 filing.

-Once the petition is approved, the foreign national can apply for a green card through Form I-485, Application to Register Permanent Residence or Adjust Status.
+Once the petition is approved, the foreign national can apply for a green card through Form I-485, Application to Register Permanent Residence, or Adjust Status.
 With this application, the foreign national can request to remove any conditional requirements from his or her status.
-If the priority date for the foreign national is current, he or she should be able to file the I-485 and the I-140 at the same time.
+If the priority date for the foreign national is current, he or she should be able to file the I-485 and I-140 at the same time.

 The Green Card Lottery Program